ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - Beatmap skinnable status is suspected to be a bug.
 - Overrides `play-warningarrow.png` (but not for Stable (Fallback) stream).
-- This is used in the pause/fail screen.
+- This is used in the pause and fail screens.
 - This element is not tinted nor coloured, this means you can add as much colour you like.

 ---